vmactions/openbsd-vm/README.md

 ...
 ```

-All the supported releases are here: OpenBSD  7.2, 7.3, 7.4 [See all here](conf)
+All the supported releases are here: OpenBSD  7.2, 7.3, 7.4, test.releases [See all here](conf)

 # Under the hood